The Ultimate Guide to Setting Up a Bounce House Safely and Efficiently

 Set clear rules for children before they enter the bounce house.
 Common rules include:

-• No shoes, jewelry, or sharp objects inside.
+• No food, drinks, shoes, jewelry, or sharp objects inside.

 For a more detailed guide to bounce house safety, check out our blog: